 - Source new high-quality testimonials by reaching out to your audience.
 Whether that’s sending a personal email to a special customer or sending a feedback form to your entire email list.

 - Determine the best locations on your website to display your new testimonials.
 If a dedicated testimonials page is appropriate for your business, that’s a good place to start, followed by your key conversion or sales pages.

 - Find a display solution that works for your website.
 You can go the low-tech route or opt for a dedicated software tool to illustrate your testimonial in a way that best fits your website.

 Though we can’t go out and gather those lovely testimonial messages for you, we can absolutely help to get you started.

-If you’re looking to automate the process, you could use our email marketing package to get your email system set up and optimised.
-Or, if you need help collecting and implementing testimonials on your website, contact us for a bespoke package to get a custom solution.
+If you’re looking to automate the process, you could use our Email Marketing Package to get your email system set up and optimised.
+Or, if you need help collecting and implementing testimonials on your website, we’re available for Consulting Work to find you a custom solution.

 Testimonials are inherently personal, and so getting the perfect one can be a little awkward.
 Not everyone is comfortable asking or being asked for one, but if you follow the steps outlined above, you’re on the right path to a glowing review.

 Dan Jones is the digital marketing freelancer behind Black Lotus Marketing.
 He’s passionate about helping individuals and brands connect with their audience through authentic content and communications.

 A committed Vinyasa Flow practitioner, when he’s not working on his yoga practice he’ll probably be working on his yoga website.
 Most likely from a coffee shop… or the beach.